 This weekly support group is a long-standing collaboration between CAPS and the Office of Disability Resources (ODR).

-The group is open to any student who has registered with the Office of Disability Resources.
-Advocacy, Communication, and Transition (ACT) provides a safe place for students to openly discuss issues, share concerns, and receive support.
+The group is open to any student who has registered with ODR.
+Advocacy, Communication, and Transition (ACT) provides a safe and supportive place for students to openly share concerns, discuss issues, gain specific skills and strategies to meet personal goals, and receive support and encouragement.

-If you are interested in ACT and/or have questions, please contact Lindsay Farrar 434.395.2391 trs: 711 or Dr. Maureen Walls-McKay at 434.395.2409.
+If you are interested in ACT and/or have questions, please contact Madeline Schutt (Associate Director of Disability Resources) at (434)395-2391 or Dr. Maureen Walls-McKay at (434)395-2409.

 Stress and Anxiety Management Group

-If you are interested in the group and/or have questions, please contact Dr. David Davino at 434-395-2409.
+If you are interested in the group and/or have questions, please contact Dr. David Davino at (434)395-2409.